prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 > * Spearman
 >
 > Pearson measures linear correlation and Spearman measures rank order correlation.
+> There is also [Kendall](https://www.statisticssolutions.com/correlation-pearson-kendall-spearman/){:rel="nofollow"} correlation.

 You can specify the correlation type using the `method` parameter: `df.corr(method='spearman')`.

-You can use Pearson for the features that have normal PDF, else Spearman type.
+You can use Pearson just in specific case else use Spearman type.

+For the Pearson correlation both variable:

+* should be normally distributed
+* should have straight line relationship (linearity)
+* data should be equally distributed about the regression line (homoscedasticity).

 ### Scatter matrix